 A recent study compared the breast milk of moms who ate meat, were vegetarian, or vegan.
-The study also analysed vitamin B12 supplementation and levels in the breast milk.
+The study also analyzed vitamin B12 supplementation and levels in breast milk.

 Vitamin B12 is essential for brain and nerve development

 For vegetarians or vegans, vitamin B12 can only be obtained through eating fortified foods or taking supplements.

 Two previous studies in the United States have shown that this group of breastfeeding women has low levels of vitamin B12 in their milk.

 Vitamin B12 is important for brain and nerve development in the baby, so much so, that the German Nutrition Society actually recommends against a vegan diet for any person still growing, including pregnant and breastfeeding moms.